From Trajectories to Integrals — Antiderivatives and the Area of a Circle

 The dot notation \(\dot{x}\) means \(\frac{dx}{dt}\), the rate of change with respect to time.

-Often in physics, position is given as two separate equations in time: \(x(t)\) and \(y(t)\).
+In physics, position is often given as two separate equations in time: \(x(t)\) and \(y(t)\).
 The variable \(t\) is called a parameter.

-To find the trajectory (the path the object traces in the \(xy\)-plane), we eliminate \(t\) by solving one equation for \(t\) and substituting into the other.
-The result is a direct relationship \(y = f(x)\) — the shape of the path, independent of when the object was at each point.
+To find the trajectory (the path the object traces in the \(xy\)-plane), one eliminates \(t\) by solving one equation for \(t\) and substituting into the other.
+The result is a direct relationship \(y = f(x)\) – the shape of the path, independent of when the object was at each point.

 A circle centered at the origin with radius \(r\) is described by the implicit equation: